-The Research group is continuing its activities as far as possible within the current limitations.
-Members are working from home with occasional, outdoor, distanced meetings when these are allowed.
+The Research Group is continuing its activities as far as possible within the current limitations.

 In the 2010 the Castle Research Group was set up to discover the History of Abergavenny Castle between 1818, when Castle House was built on the site of the old keep, to the 1950s when the Museum was established there.
-It is hoped that this work will make a material contribution to the Castle House 200th anniversary exhibition at the Museum in 2019.
+This work made a material contribution to the Castle House 200th anniversary exhibition at the Museum in 2019.

-In 2015 three members of the group transcribed the Abergavenny Vestry Book, covering the period from the 1704-1807 on behalf of Gwent Archives.
+In 2015 three members of the group transcribed the Abergavenny Vestry Book, covering the period from the 1704 to1807 on behalf of Gwent Archives.

 The group updated the Abergavenny Street Survey and put all the data on to a website - www.abergavennystreetsurvey.co.uk which went online in 2017.